TRIQS/dft_tools/doc/analysis.rst

 where:

-  * `filename` is the file name of the hdf5 archive file or the `fname` pattern in text files names as described above.
+  * `filename` is the name of the hdf5 archive file or the `fname` pattern in text files names as described above.
-  * `hdf=True` the real-axis self energy will be read from the hdf5 file, `hdf=False`: from the text files
+  * `hdf=True`: the real-axis self energy will be read from the hdf5 file, `hdf=False`: from the text files
   * `hdf_dataset` the name of dataset where the self energy is stored in the hdf5 file
   * `n_om` number of points in the real-axis mesh (used only if `hdf=False`)

-The chemical potential as well as the double counting correction was already read in the initialisation process.
+The chemical potential as well as the double counting correction were already read in the initialisation process.

 With this self energy, we can do now::

-  SK.dos_partial()
+  SK.dos_partial(broadening=broadening)

 This produces the momentum-integrated spectral functions (density of states, DOS), also orbitally resolved.
+The variable `broadening` is an additional Lorentzian broadening that is added to the resulting spectra.
 The output is printed into the files

   * `DOScorr(sp).dat`: The total DOS. `(sp)` stands for `up`, `down`, or combined `ud`.
 The latter case